dataliterate/designtools-hackday-visual-creator/README.md

 **precious (logo)**
 precious design studio helps innovators to shape meaningful products and services that people love to interact with.
 Makers of [Sketch Data Populator](https://github.com/preciousforever/sketch-data-populator).

-## Sponsor
+## Sponsoring Partner
 **NumberFour AG (logo)**
 NumberFour AG is working on a platform to help small businesses run their business by providing dedicated tools and services to turn them into connected companies.
+The question how designers and developers work together and which tools they use plays a big role.

 ## API Partner
 **Bohemian Coding (logo)**